-Energy Storage: Research Directions, Applications, Limitations
+Energy Storage: Research Directions, Applications, and Limitations

 Energy storage technologies have recently been gaining attention, spurred on by the shift toward sustainable energy.
 Simply put, energy storage is the ability to transport energy through time; energy produced at one point in time can be stored and then used at a later point in time.
 This ability has the potential to revolutionize the energy landscape.
 The scope of energy storage is broad, as many sectors of the energy industry, such as transportation fuels, consumer electronics, and the electric power grid, can be greatly influenced by it.